bobaekang/vue3-multiple-entry-points/README.md

 # Multiple entry points setup for Vue 3

-> This repository is a sequal to [`bobaekang/vue-multiple-entry-points`](https://github.com/bobaekang/vue-multiple-entry-points) repository for Vue 3.
+> This repository is a sequel to [`bobaekang/vue-multiple-entry-points`](https://github.com/bobaekang/vue-multiple-entry-points) repository for Vue 3.

 Showcasing a simple multiple entry points setup for Vue 3 + [Vite](https://github.com/vitejs/vite) application. 🖖